Chinese mourners use AI to digitally resurrect the dead

 – ‘Needs are growing’ –

-Wu and his wife were devastated when Xuanmo, their only child, died last year at the age of 22 while attending Exeter University in Britain.
+Wu and his wife were devastated when Xuanmo, their only child, died of a sudden stroke last year at the age of 22 while attending Exeter University in Britain.

 The accounting and finance student, keen sportsman and posthumous organ donor “had such a rich and varied life”, said Wu.